-What is body dysmorphic disorder (BDD)?
+What is body dysmorphic disorder?

-BDD shares some features with eating disorders and obsessive-compulsive disorder.
-BDD is similar to eating disorders in that both involve a concern with body image.
-However, a person with an eating disorder worries about weight and the shape of the entire body, while a person with BDD is concerned about a specific body part.
+BDD is similar in some ways to eating disorders and obsessive-compulsive disorder (OCD).
+BDD is like eating disorders in that both are concerned with body image.
+However, a person with an eating disorder worries about weight and the shape of the entire body, while a person with BDD is anxious about a specific body part.

-Obsessive-compulsive disorder (OCD) is an anxiety disorder that traps people in endless cycles of thoughts and behaviors.
-People with OCD have recurring and distressing thoughts, fears or images (obsessions) that they cannot control.
-The anxiety (nervousness) produced by these thoughts leads to an urgent need to perform certain rituals or routines (compulsions).
+OCD is an anxiety disorder of endless cycles of thoughts and behaviors.
+People with OCD have recurring and distressing thoughts, and fears or images (obsessions) that they cannot control.
+The anxiety produced by these thoughts leads to an urgent need to perform certain rituals or routines (compulsions).

 The most common areas of concern for people with BDD include:

 - Skin imperfections: These include wrinkles, scars, acne, and blemishes.

 - Hair: This might include head or body hair or the absence of hair.

 - Facial features: Very often this involves the nose, but it also might include the shape and size of any part of the face.